sirilalithaadapa/sirilalithaadapa/README.md

 ✔ Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur .
 In Computer Science and Engneering.

-✔ I am very much interested in Data Science.
+✔ I Love to be a  Data Enthusiast and a coder .

 ✔ I love doing competitve programming.

+✔ Intrested in Solving Real world problems with python and java ...

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------